How do you create a digital magazine from scratch?

-We couldn’t manage to wrap that question up in a short email.
 That’s why, for the first time ever, we’ve decided to completely unpack our own process for our readers, and share all of the behind-the-scenes secrets we’ve learned along our journey so far.
 Foundr is always about actionable advice, so we have an actionable, step-by-step, easy-to-digest article that lays it all out for you.

 Foundr Magazine started like any company: small.
-On a brave March 5th, 2013, Issue #1 of Foundr was published.
+On March 5th, 2013, Issue #1 of Foundr was published.
 It made $5.50 in profit with 79 downloads that day.

 First off, check to see if there are successful digital magazines in your niche.
 If not, this may be a red flag that a digital magazine is not well-suited for your target audience.
 It may be that your target audience is older, and prefers print magazines.
 Or perhaps there isn’t enough varied content in your niche to create regular publications.
 You can only find out by doing research to prove your concept.

-Generating revenue from ads, the primary model used by media historically, is leaving its glory days.
-You can ride the wave on its way down, but you’ll be better off using your magazine as a tool to create diverse revenue streams rather than as the end destination.
+Generating revenue from ads, the primary model used by media historically, is no longer a viable option.
+You’ll be better off using your magazine as a tool to create diverse revenue streams rather than as the end destination.

 Our suggestion?
-Use your magazine to create a mass of loyal followers, generate some recurring capital and become positioned as an authority in your niche.
+Use your magazine to create a mass of loyal followers, generate some recurring capital, and become positioned as an authority in your niche.
 Then, it’s all about developing a multi-platform strategy.
 You want a magazine, but you also want a podcast, a blog, digital products, social media presence, a newsletter, and more.
-Check out how Mequoda Group explains it—this is exactly what we’ve done here at Foundr.

 A magazine is the perfect multi-functional, front-end product for your business: